The 10 best manga rivalries

 8) Guts vs Griffith (Berserk)

-Here, we touch upon the mythical.
-Guts and Griffith: it's a story of admiration that turns into a nightmare.
-Griffith is charismatic, ambitious, almost supernatural in the way he attracts others.
+Here, we're entering the realm of the mythical.
+Guts and Griffith is the story of admiration turning into a nightmare.
+Griffith is charismatic, ambitious, almost supernatural in his ability to attract others.
 Guts is a survivor, a body made for violence, a soul searching for a reason to live.

-The rivalry stems from a bond: Guts is one of the few Griffith doesn't completely control.
+The rivalry stems from a bond: Guts is one of the only ones Griffith doesn't fully control.
 And when that bond breaks, everything explodes.
 The tragedy of this rivalry is that it's not just personal: it engulfs lives, a community, a world.

-Why we love it: because it's a total rivalry, emotional, philosophical, and terribly human.
+Why we love it: because it's a total, emotional, philosophical, and terribly human rivalry.

 9) Thorfinn vs Askeladd (Vinland Saga)

 A rivalry that begins as revenge.
 Thorfinn wants to kill Askeladd to avenge his father.
-But Askeladd is too intelligent, too cynical, too experienced.
-He lets Thorfinn "grow up" around him while manipulating him.
+But Askeladd is too smart, too cynical, too experienced.
+He lets Thorfinn "grow" around him while manipulating him.
 And little by little, their relationship becomes a complex knot: hatred, dependence, forced learning.

-The genius of it is that the rivalry changes its nature: it's no longer "I want to kill you," it's "who am I if I kill you?".
+The genius is that the nature of the rivalry changes: it's no longer "I want to kill you," it's "who am I if I kill you?"
 Askeladd becomes an obstacle but also a structuring figure in Thorfinn's life.

-Why we love it: because it's an adult rivalry, where violence is used to ask questions about the meaning of life.
+Why we love it: because it's a mature rivalry, where violence serves to ask questions about the meaning of life.

 10) Sanji vs Zoro (One Piece)

-This duo works because they complement each other: Zoro is blunt, direct, and disciplined.
-Sanji is tactical, elegant, and emotional.
-Their rivalry creates a constant energy, a driving force within the crew.
-And it also provides what One Piece does best: a blend of heart and humor.
+This duo works because they are complementary: Zoro is raw, direct, disciplined.
+Sanji is tactical, elegant, emotional.
+Their rivalry creates permanent energy, a driving force in the crew.
+And it also delivers what One Piece does best: a mix of heart and humor.

-Why we love it: because it's the "brothers in arms" rivalry: there's some stinging, but there's respect.
+Why we love it: because it's a "brothers in arms" rivalry: they tease, but they respect each other.

 Why manga rivalries work so well

-Because they are a very simple and very powerful form of storytelling: an obstacle made real .
-Instead of a vague concept (“getting stronger”), you have a face, a voice, a presence.
+Because they are a very simple and powerful form of storytelling: an embodied obstacle.
+Instead of a vague concept ("getting stronger"), you have a face, a voice, a presence.
 Your goal becomes concrete.

-And above all, rivalry tells the story of a transformation.
-We never push ourselves as far as when faced with someone who reflects back to us what we have not yet resolved: our ego, our fear, our anger, our frustration, our need to be loved.
+And above all, rivalry tells a story of transformation.
+You never push yourself as much as when you face someone who reflects what you haven't yet resolved: your ego, your fear, your anger, your frustration, your need to be loved.

-Tell us in the comments: which rivalry has left the biggest impression on you (or the one that made you shout in front of your screen)?
+Tell us in the comments: which rivalry impressed you the most (or the one that made you scream at your screen)?

-And if you think there's a must-see rivalry missing, let us know : we'd be happy to do a part 2 with the best suggestions from the community.
+And if you think a crucial rivalry is missing, throw it out there: we'd be happy to do a part 2 with the community's best suggestions.